Retail Therapy

 • Going to an antique store to look at old items like a museum

-If you're experiencing difficulty with spending habits, you're not alone.
-Therapy is a standard treatment for compulsive spending and can help you retrain your habits and thought processes.
-If you're looking for a budget-friendly option while exploring these habits, you can try online counseling, which is often hundreds of dollars cheaper monthly than in-person therapy.
+If you're experiencing difficulty with spending habits and controlling your urges, you're not alone.
+Counseling is a standard treatment for compulsive retail spending and can help you retrain your habits and thought processes.
+Retail therapy can turn into a more serious condition, compulsive buying disorder, if left unaddressed.
+This condition may eventually affect your work life, health, and relationships, so it's important to recognize these habits early.
+If you're looking for a budget-friendly option while exploring these habits, you can try online counseling, which is often hundreds of dollars cheaper monthly than in-person solutions.

 Online platforms like BetterHelp offer clients connection to a matching system with over 30,000 therapists available.
+The BetterHelp platform also offers affordable counseling options, with prices ranging from $65 to $100 per week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply), billed on a monthly basis at $260 to $400.
 Many BetterHelp therapists offer unique specialties, with some specializing in psychological dependencies on behavior.
-When you try online therapy, you can have control over the type of treatment you receive and potentially reduce your urge to spend by staying at home instead of going out.
+When you try online counseling, you can have control over the type of treatment you receive and potentially reduce your urge to spend by staying at home instead of going out.

 Therapists often use cognitive-behavioral therapy (CBT) to treat dependencies or mental illnesses like anxiety and depression.
-CBT can be effective because it targets thought patterns that are not beneficial to you and works on techniques to change them.
+CBT can be effective because it targets thought patterns that are not beneficial to you, reduces residual sadness, and works on techniques to change unhealthy behaviors.
 When your thoughts change, your words and actions can change as a result.
 A therapist can help you look for the source of your shopping compulsions or online shopping addiction and offer resources and tools for changing them.
 Some studies have found that online CBT may be more effective for treating certain mental illnesses than in-person CBT.

 Takeaway